cdomet-d/irc/bot/libs/curl/docs/libcurl/curl_multi_assign.md

 the curl_multi_socket_action(3) approach.

 When our socket-callback gets called by libcurl and we get to know about yet another socket to wait for, we can use curl_multi_assign(3) to point out the particular data so that when we get updates about this same socket again, we do not have to find the struct associated with this socket by ourselves.

-# %AVAILABILITY%

-# RETURN VALUE

-This function returns a CURLMcode indicating success or error.

-CURLM_OK (0) means everything was OK, non-zero means an error occurred, see libcurl-errors(3).